Spicy chicken chain backed by Drake opens in Santa Rosa

 The name on a small sign at the stand was Dave’s Hot Chicken.

-Dave is Dave Kopushyan, a chef trained at the former Art Institute of California and under renowned chef and restaurateur Thomas Keller at his former Bouchon restaurant in Los Angeles.
+Dave is Dave Kopushyan, a chef trained at the Art Institute of California’s former Los Angeles campus and under renowned chef and restaurateur Thomas Keller at his former Bouchon restaurant in Los Angeles.
 In the Napa Valley, Keller runs Bouchon Bistro and Bouchon Bakery, along with The French Laundry in Yountville.

 Now it’s Kopushyan’s six heat levels from lite mild to Reaper (super-hot) spices on the chicken tenders and sliders featured at 25 Dave’s Hot Chicken fast-food restaurants, including a new one officially opening Friday at 2240 Mendocino Ave. in the Safeway shopping center in Santa Rosa.